umd-mith/mithgrid/docs/how-mithgrid-works.md

 ## That-ism

-Instead of the typical prototype-based object creation used in most JavaScript programming, MITHgrid supports [That-ism](http://fluidproject.org/blog/2008/07/21/about-this-and-that/).
+Instead of the typical prototype-based object creation used in most JavaScript programming, MITHgrid uses [That-ism](http://fluidproject.org/blog/2008/07/21/about-this-and-that/).
 As a result, you don't use the `new` keyword in JavaScript to create a new object instance.
 Instead, you call the `initInstance` method of the namespace representing the object type.
 For example, if you want to create a new MITHgrid application, you might use the following CoffeeScript code: